 - Top off tax-deferred contributions These include your 401k, flex-spending accounts, your HSA (Health Savings Account), and IRA.
-You have until 4/19/16 for all but the 401k, but the sooner you contribute, the sooner you’ll put your money to work.
+You have until 4/15 of next year for all but the 401k contributions and to set up/fund a SEP.

-- Convert to a Roth IRA You have until 12/31 to move money from a pre-tax retirement account to a Roth.
-Roth IRAs are a fabulous way to build wealth and you have until 10/15 of the following year to recharacterize (or “undo”) your conversion.
+- Convert to a Roth IRA You have until 12/31 to move money from a pre-tax retirement account to a Roth for the calendar year.
+Roth IRAs are a fabulous way to build wealth.
 This is one of the most overlooked tax-planning moves I run across in my practice.

-- Check your payment status If you haven’t made all of your estimated payments, you can catch up, penalty-free, through withholdings in December.
-Employees can do this on a paycheck.
+- Check your payment status If you haven’t made all of your estimated payments, you can catch up, penalty-free, by increasing W2 withholdings in December.
 If you’re retired and taking distributions from your 401k/IRA, you can take a distribution of the amount you’re behind and have it all go to taxes.
 You can use this technique with a Roth IRA to avoid taxable income.

 - Clean out your closets If your closets are full of clothing you no longer wear, donate it to your local charity before 12/31 for a great tax write-off.
 As always, we recommend you purchase a copy of Deduct It!
 Deduct It! to organize your records and get the best deduction value allowed by the IRS.
 (Of course, if you’re a client, just call us for a free copy.)